kenohori/my-website/_posts/2016-03-16-using-cgal-and-xcode.md

 	<div class="col-sm-3 col-xs-3"><img src="{{ site.baseurl }}/img/blog/xcode-logo.jpg" class="img-fluid center-block" alt="Xcode logo"></div>
 </div>

+Note: the instructions below assume that you're linking the CGAL libraries, which used to be the only possible way to use CGAL.
+From CGAL 5, you can use the simpler header-only mode.

 For my research, I regularly need to write code to make various geometric computations on GIS datasets.
 Most of the time, I first use a simple library to read GIS formats (e.g. [GDAL](http://gdal.org)), and then I put everything into structures from [CGAL](http://www.cgal.org), the Computational Geometry Algorithms Library.
 That allows me to do the more complex stuff.

 Overall, CGAL is *great*.
 It has a rather steep learning curve and it's only available in C++[^1], but it's free for open source software[^2], fast and numerically robust.
 I consider it the single most important tool I use for my job.
 If I had no choice, I could find some kind (bad) substitute for everything else I use daily, but there's *nothing* quite like CGAL.